 The CARE Tool estimates the operational and embodied carbon emissions associated with reusing and upgrading an existing building or replacing it with new construction.
 Hear from the developers of this new resource and learn how it can inform decision-making.

-Read more about how two of our National Treasures are experiencing the damaging effects of climate change, and how the National Trust and its partners are working on solutions that can provide lessons for other historic places, too.
+Read more about two historic places experiencing the damaging effects of climate change, and learn how the National Trust and its partners are working on solutions that can provide lessons for other historic places, too.